Paullllllllllllllllll/ChronoDownloader/README.md

 ## Key Features

-- Multi-Provider Search: Query 14 major digital libraries simultaneously including Internet Archive, BnF Gallica, Library of Congress, Google Books, Anna's Archive, and more
+- Multi-Provider Search: Query 14 major digital libraries with configurable parallel searches (up to 5x faster) including Internet Archive, BnF Gallica, Library of Congress, Google Books, Anna's Archive, and more
 - Intelligent Selection: Automatic fuzzy matching and scoring to select the best candidate from multiple sources with configurable thresholds for multilingual collections
 - Flexible Download Strategies: Download PDFs, EPUBs, or high-resolution page images based on availability and preferences
 - IIIF Support: Native support for IIIF Presentation and Image APIs with optimized performance for faster downloads